Redmond 2050

 Better ways for a family with disabilities to enjoy Downtown Park

-by Elentukh213, almost 2 years ago
+by Elentukh213, over 2 years ago

 Hello!
 We are a family with young children (ages 3, 5 and 1) and both parents have a disability.
 We love spending time near Downtown Park - it really feels like the center of our community, and we think it’s very special that our “suburban” community has such a space.
 We live in a more suburban part of Redmond so we drive to this park specifically to feel that sense of community.
 However as a family with young kids, we have a couple of challenges with enjoying the park.
 The lack of a defined playground area there - with playground...
 Continue reading